gems-eo722/Imperial_Project_Crater_Detection/README.md

     - ...
 ```

-Images in the `images/` folder can be in any common image format, e.g., `.png`, `.jpg`, `.jpeg`, `.tif`, `.bmp`, etc. It is expected that all images in the `images/` directory have the same dimensions, e.g., 416x416.
-The program will automatically segment/resize the input image(s) if they do not match the expected input size for the crater detection model.
+Images in the `images/` folder can be in any common image format, e.g., `.png`, `.jpg`, `.jpeg`, `.tif`, `.bmp`, etc. While the image size is arbitrary, it is still expected that all images in the `images/` directory have the same dimensions, e.g., 416x416.
+The program will automatically segment/resize the input image(s) if they do not fit into the crater detection model directly.

 Label data in the `labels/` folder follows the format outlined in the project summary below.

-The `data/` folder is optional and contains a `.csv` file for each image, providing additional information to calculate the position (in lat, long) and diameter (in km) of each crater.
+**NB**: The `data/` folder is optional and contains a `.csv` file for each image, providing additional information to calculate the position (in lat, long) and diameter (in km) of each crater.
 The following format is expected:

 ```
 image center latitude,image center longitude,image width in degrees,image height in degrees,image resolution in metres per pixel